 Slamming is the illegal practice of switching a consumer's traditional wireline telephone company for local, local toll, or long distance service without permission.
 The FCC's slamming rules help protect consumers from illegal switches, and provide a remedy if you've been slammed.
-The rules also prohibit unreasonable delays in an authorized switch by your local telephone company.

 How to protect yourself against slamming

 - Always examine your telephone bill immediately and thoroughly.
 If you see a new telephone company name on your bill, call the number that's shown on that portion of the bill and ask for an explanation.

 - Be aware of the methods telephone companies can use to change your authorized telephone company legally.
 The FCC's rules require telephone companies to obtain your clear permission to make such a change.
 The rules also prohibit companies or their telemarketers from misrepresenting their service on a sales call.

 - Ask your local telephone company to place a "freeze" on your account to keep anyone other than you from changing your authorized telephone company selection.

 If your authorized telephone company has been switched without your permission: